kwanjeeraw/grinn/README.md

 ```
 Grinn databases
 =========
 Grinn internal database is a part of the Grinn software to compute the networks.
-Grinn databases are available for Human, Arabidopsis, Mouse, Saccharomyces cerevisiae and Escherichia coli k-12.
+Grinn databases are available for Human, Arabidopsis, Mouse, Rat, Saccharomyces cerevisiae and Escherichia coli k-12.
 The human database is provided by default and can be accessed directly after package installation.

 Alternatively the Grinn databases can be installed <b>locally</b>.
 The Grinn databases are available at https://sourceforge.net/projects/grinn/files/grinnDatabases/.